sigmaSd/deno-infer/README.md

 ## Browser

-Browser and runtimes that don't support wasm import can use the `inline` module which have the wasm file inlined.
+Browser and runtimes that dont support wasm import can use the `inline` module which have the wasm file inlined.

 ```ts
 import * as infer from "jsr:@sigmasd/deno-infer/inline";